An execution is the path of an initial message through a flow. As the message

 The platform internal scheduling triggers a polling flow execution.
 The message emitted by the trigger creates a large number of messages that all belong to the same execution.
 In the example above 101 messages belong to the same execution as they were caused by the same trigger message.
 A new execution is created in the next scheduling interval.

 The action receiving the data processes it in parallel or serially, and emits 10 messages for each piece of data.
 The last action of the flow receives 100 messages totally.
 All the 110 messages belong to the same execution.
+In the following sections, we will describe how to manage executions on the platform.

 Navigate to the new executions page from the left-side menu, under the Analyze selection.
 Select the new Executions menu item to navigate to this new page.